Ted's Woodworking Review

-On many other websites, you will find the free plans they offer will only lead you back to the Ted’s Woodworking Plans website, or one of the similar spin-off products that copied Ted’s plans.
+On many websites, you will find the plans offered for free will lead you to the Ted’s Woodworking Plans site, or one of the similar spin-off products that copied Ted’s plans.

-Other frustrations I have encountered have been finding what appears to be a reputable website, but in order to even look at an example of woodworking plan, you have to purchase $40 or $100 per year membership.
+Other frustrations I have encountered have been finding what appears to be a reputable website.
+Still, to even look at an example of a woodworking plan, you have to purchase $40 or $100 per year membership.
 Some of these memberships only allow you to download 2 to 4 woodworking plans per year!

-Searching for plans has cost me many wasted hours of time that I would rather have used building something.
+Searching for plans has cost me many wasted hours that I would rather have used building something.

 Please keep reading now as I tell you all about my purchase of Ted’s Woodworking Plans.

-Just to be clear Ted’s woodworking plans, are sold in a digital format.
-You download them onto your computer and then you can open them and print them as you need.
+Ted’s woodworking plans are sold in a digital format.
+You download them onto your computer, and then you can open them and print them as you need.

-Helpful Hint: Almost all “one time offers” on the Internet that say “this is your last chance” are not telling you the truth.
+Helpful Hint: Almost all “one-time offers” that say “this is your last chance” are not telling you the truth.
 They want to sell you stuff, and Ted’s Woodworking is no different.
-The upgrade offers you will get at first will be offered later for a much bigger discount, so please be aware!
+The upgrade offers you will get at first will be provided later for a much more significant discount, so please be aware!

-All of the digital products are available for download, and you can also purchase a one or two DVD set (Upgrade Edition) to have it mailed to you if you want to have a copy in that format.
+All of the digital products are available for download.
+You can also purchase a one or two DVD set (Upgrade Edition) and have it mailed to you if you want to have a copy in that format.

 Ted's Plans is a "Hot Mess"